George Tupou II: Life

-He ascended the throne at the age of 18, upon the death of his great-grandfather George Tupou I, at which time he was still a bachelor.
+He ascended the throne at the age of 18 upon the death of his great-grandfather George Tupou I in 1893, at which time he was still a bachelor.
 In 1896, the chiefs of the country urged him to marry and produce an heir.
-After her death, the chiefs suggested a new wife, ʻOfa-ki-Vavaʻu, the daughter of Māʻatu from Niuatoputapu, who was related to the Tuʻi Haʻatakalaua line.
+They suggested ʻOfa-ki-Vavaʻu, the daughter of Māʻatu from Niuatoputapu, who was related to the Tuʻi Haʻatakalaua line.
 George, however, refused.
 In 1898, the King intended to marry Jane (Eugenie) von Treskow, the half-caste daughter of the German Vice-Consul Waldemar von Treskow, but Parliament registered its objection to this choice when it presented Tupou with its own nominations.
 Finally, on 1 June 1899, he took Lavinia Veiongo (1879–1902) as his wife.
 She was the daughter of Kupuavanua from Vavaʻu and Tōkanga from Niuafoʻou, thus obliging these islands to the throne.
 Kupuavanua was also, through his mother Lavinia Veiongo (1828–1907), a grandson of the last Tuʻi Tonga Laufilitonga, thus enabling him to claim rights to that line as well.
 Nevertheless, the marriage nearly started a civil war.
 For years, relations between the king and the rest of the country remained tense.
 In addition to his inept governance, this ongoing strain led in 1900 to Tonga's becoming a British protectorate.